fxlin/circle-tinystack/README.md

 load bootloader64 to uSD of rpi4

-on dev machine, change code -> make -> sudo make flash
+on *dev* machine, go to the app's dir, change code -> make -> sudo make flash

 developing w/ eclipse seems for Linux only (windows is more difficult)